 America’s Suburban Landscape

-Why has America pursued a pro-suburban development policy over the past century, and what are the consequences of this societal preference?
-Scholars from such diverse fields as economics, environmental studies, demography, engineering, government, and ethnography wrestle with these fundamental questions on a daily basis, and they will drive our research, discussions, and hands-on activities throughout the semester.
-Of particular interest to our class is the impact that suburban bias has had on America’s transportation systems, popular culture, housing supply, and environmental health.
-We will examine the effects of suburban bias upon families and children, aesthetics, local economies and communities, nearby core cities, and issues of race, class, and gender.
-The course will trace the history of American suburbs, with an especial focus on the development of laws and policies dedicated to outward growth.
-Students will observe land use policies in Canton, present a problem-based group memo on a metropolitan development issue, use GIS to calculate the individual costs and benefits associated with different land use decisions, and conduct a semester-length, process-based research project on a pressing suburban question.
-We will conclude the course by considering the future of the suburbs.
-In America, how will suburban communities respond to deep concerns related to increasing poverty, aging infrastructures, millennials seeking different built environments, and housing supply imbalances?
-Beyond the US, how will developing countries meet the needs of the hundreds of millions of people expected to move to metropolitan areas over the next two decades?
-And how will they apply lessons from a century’s worth of precedents in American development and planning?
+Why has America consistently pursued a pro-suburban development policy and what are the consequences of this societal preference?
+Scholars from such diverse fields as economics, environmental studies, demography, sociology, engineering, government, and ethnography regularly wrestle with these critical questions, and they will drive our work throughout the semester.
+Of particular interest to our class is the impact that suburban bias has had on America’s transportation systems, popular culture, housing supply, economic balance, and environmental health.
+We will examine its effects upon families and children, aesthetics, local economies and communities, nearby core cities, and issues of race, class, and gender.
+The course will trace the history of American suburbs, with a particular focus on the development of laws and policies dedicated to outward growth.
+Students will observe land-use policies in Canton, present a problem-based group memo on a metropolitan development issue, use GIS to calculate the individual costs and benefits associated with different land-use decisions, and conduct a semester-length, process-based research project on a pressing suburban question.